The topology of the space of J-holomorphic maps to CP^2: Construction of a holomorphic gluing map

-The approximate gluing map $h^a(e_1,e_2)$ sends points outside disks (which shrink to size zero as $t$ tends to zero) to the base point and points well inside the disks to rescaled versions of the map $q_1$.
-Qualitatively, this rescaling causes the image of $h^a(e_1,e_2)$ to not vary much with $t$ despite the support of $h^a(e_1,e_2)$ shrinking as $t$ tends to zero.
-In the annuli in between, we use a cutoff function to smoothly transition.
-We define $h^j(e_1, e_2)$ and $h^m(e_1, e_2)$ respectively by the pullback of the almost complex structure and metric on $C_t$ under the map $d(e_1, e_2)$.
-By Theorem \ref{theorem:gluingMS}, we can perturb $m_a$ to a map $m^f:D_2'(2) \times_{\Sigma_2} S^2 \m Hol^*(\s , (\p, J))$ if the operator $D^{Z}_u$ is onto.
+By Theorem \ref{theorem:gluingMS}, we can perturb $h_a$ to a map to $ \Hol^*(\s , (\p, J))$ if the operator $D^{Z}_u$ is onto.
 Here $u$ is the map from the nodal curve induced by $q_1$ on the leaves and the constant map on the root and $Z$ is the set containing $\infty$ in the root $\s$.
 By Proposition \ref{theorem:deg2orbifold}, the operator $D^Z_u$ is onto for these types of curves.
 Thus, we have the following proposition.